lk-geimfari/mimesis/docs/schema.rst

 **remove_whitespace**

 The :func:`~mimesis.keys.remove_whitespace` function removes all whitespace characters from a string, including spaces, tabs, and newlines.
-This can be useful for creating compact identifiers or tokens.
+This is useful for creating compact identifiers or tokens.

 .. code-block:: python